Janani-m17/Brute_Force-Password_Cracker/README.md

+---

 # Brute Force Password Cracker

 This script performs a brute-force attack to crack a password hashed using SHA-256.

+## Features

+- **Brute Force Attack**: Utilizes a brute-force approach to systematically guess passwords until the correct one is found.
+- **Customizable Maximum Length**: Allows customization of the maximum length of the password to search for.
+- **Supports Various Character Sets**: Supports ASCII letters, digits, and punctuation characters for password combinations.
+- **Efficient Hash Comparison**: Compares hashed password attempts to the target hash value using SHA-256 for efficient and secure comparison.
+- **Fast Execution**: Optimized algorithm for fast execution, providing quick results.

 ## Usage